-As the starting point of the budgeting process and the initial one within the master budget, meaningful content is crucial for the sales budget.
-There is a lot of leeway for the key decision-makers of the company to set the sales goals and translate them into their respective budget ﬁgures.
-That also entails considerable responsibility in setting targeted sales ﬁgures, as the characteristics of meaningful budgets mentioned before should be considered thoroughly.
+As the starting point of the budgeting process and the initial component of the master budget, meaningful content is crucial for the sales budget.
+There is much leeway for the key decision-makers of the company to set the sales goals and translate them into their respective budget ﬁgures.
+There is considerable responsibility in setting targeted sales ﬁgures, as the characteristics of meaningful budgets mentioned before need to be considered thoroughly.